Folkestone to Etchinghill Escarpment

 Folkestone to Etchinghill Escarpment is a 263.2 ha biological and geological Site of Special Scientific Interest on the northern outskirts of Folkestone in Kent.
 It is a Special Area of Conservation.
 An area of 205 ha is a Nature Conservation Review grassland site, Grade 2, and the 70 ha Asholt Wood at its western end is a Grade 1 woodland site.
 The reserve has a Geological Conservation Review site.

 A large area of chalk grassland has three nationally rare plants, and Asholt Wood has outstanding lichen flora.
 The site also includes Holywell Coombe, a key geological site displaying the sequence of mollusc fossils in the late Pleistocene and Holocene.

+Part of the land within Folkestone to Etchinghill Escarpment SSSI is owned by the Ministry of Defence.